xiaodongus/encrypted-dns/README.md

 # iOS14 DoH and DoT profiles

-For personal use project, please do not share and distribute, thank you!
+Personal use items, please do not share and forward, thank you!

 ------

-CDN global accelerated
+CDN global acceleration

 https://cdn.jsdelivr.net/gh/xiaodongus/encrypted-dns@latest/